Underwater health Spas Are A Great Place To Observe Natural Behaviour When Diving In Phuket

-Every Phuket diving site has one of these blissful little places where the food chain is put on hold for a little while and everybody just gets along, a Utopia under the waves.
+Every Phuket diving site has one of these blissful underwater health spas where the food chain is put on hold for a little while and everybody just gets along.
+A Utopia under the waves.
 Most divers will swim over them completely unaware that it’s the best place on the reef to witness natural behaviour, species interaction, some killer dance moves and even marital disputes.

 Why Do Fish Need Cleaning?

 As well as the daily wear and tear from constantly dodging teeth, poisons and flailing divers.
-When a fish tucks itself into a crevice for the night it picks up annoying little hangers on called ectoparasites (think bed bugs that don’t let go), they usually congregate around the gills and fins where the blood is easier to access.
-This is where you’ll see the most vigorous attention and very often the spa customers will flair their fins and gill covers to allow easy passage.
+When a fish tucks itself into a crevice for the night it picks up annoying little hangers on called ectoparasites (think bed bugs that don’t let go).
+They usually congregate around the gills and fins where the blood is easier to access.
+This is where you’ll see the most vigorous attention.
+Very often the underwater health spas customers will flair their fins and gill covers to allow easy passage.
 For this reason early mornings are the best time to visit the stations but there’s usually activity throughout the day.

 The most obvious and a fish that everyone has seen is the bluestreak cleaner wrasse (Labroides dimidiatus).
-They flash their distinctive stripe pattern (blue streaks if you’re wondering…) in an eye catching dance routine above the cleaning station that lets all the reef fish know that they’re open for business.
-These industrious little fish can eat more than one thousand ectoparasites in one day as well as dead skin and rotten flesh around wounds.
+They flash their distinctive stripe pattern (blue streaks if you’re wondering) in an eye catching dance routine above the cleaning station that lets all the reef fish know that they’re open for business.
+These industrious little fish can eat more than one thousand ectoparasites in one day.
+Dead skin and rotten flesh around wounds will also be consumed.

 Pacific cleaner shrimp (Lysmata amboinensis) are another one of the common therapists we see in Phuket.
-They also have a display dance and their long white antenna can often be seen waving around outside their holes letting any passing fish know that space is available.
+They also have a display dance and their long white antenna can often be seen waving around outside their holes.
+A signal to any passing fish know that space is available.

 Amnesty From Predators

 The cleaners are left alone by most predators (except frogfish, frogfish don’t follow rules) and predator and prey often mix at the stations.
-Sometimes an orderly queue can be observed, it’s quite possible that a gaping wound on the side of a fusilier was caused by the sheepish looking barracuda who’s next in line.
+Sometimes a very orderly queue can be observed.
+So it’s quite possible that a gaping wound on the side of a fusilier was caused by the sheepish looking barracuda who’s next in line.
 Some fish are a bit greedy though and moray eels will often sit in the same cleaning station for hours.

 So confident are the wrasse and shrimp that even divers can be treated to a little attention.
-The wrasse will often nip at any wounds a diver may have and they also have an annoying habit of going in your ears, possibly thinking it’s our gill openings.
+The wrasse will often nip at any wounds a diver may have.
+They also have an annoying habit of going in your ears, possibly thinking it’s our gill openings.
 If you put your fingers near cleaner shrimp they’ll jump on and start picking away at the dead skin around your nails.

-Next time you go diving in Phuket, spend a minute or so hanging around a cleaning station and you’ll see a lot of activity and many of the interactions mentioned above.
+Next time you go diving in Phuket.
+Spend a minute or so hanging around a cleaning station.
+You’ll see a lot of activity and many of the interactions mentioned above.

 Posted in Rare & Peculiar Critters on .